Temple of Hercules

 The Temple of Hercules, situated in the Forum Boarium on the eastern bank of the Tiber, is one of the oldest extant buildings in Rome.
 It is purported to be the work of the Greek architect Hermodoros of Salamina, who engineered a circular layout of 20 Corinthian columns orbiting around a central cylindrical stone block.
 This structure was created to be the circular temple where Hercules rested after his tenth labor of rescuing the cattle of Geryon from Erytheia.
 The temple’s famed columns are slender and exhibit no swelling or entasis, instead extending directly upwards giving the structure a lofty appearance.
 These fluted column shafts are surmounted by beautifully rendered Corinthian capitals.
 Their highly articulated acanthus leaves, deeply carved stalks or cauliculi, and curling volutes, create a contrast between light and shadow in the carving.
 The temple eventually took on a Christian identity in 1140, when the Papal Bull of Innocent III decreed that the temple be used as a church dedicated to San Stefano.

 With a history of continuous occupation stretching back over 2,000 years, the Temple of Hercules represents a palimpsest of architectural layers and uses.
 The temple is the only surviving ancient sacred structure in Rome that is made of Greek marble.
 It is composed of Pentelic marble, a stone originating in the quarries of Mount Pentelikon in the plain of Attica.
-The building also houses a major work of the Roman 15th century, a scarcely documented era in comparison to Baroque architectural and decorative programs.
-The temple remained an important icon of the Roman urban landscape into the 18th century and was significant enough for the renowned draftsman Giovanni Battista Piranesi to record in his seminal work Vedute di Roma.
-Through this WMF conservation initiative, the different phases of the temple's Late Republican, Imperial, Medieval, and Early Modern history were preserved.
+The building also houses a major work of the Roman fifteenth century, a scarcely documented era in comparison to baroque architectural and decorative programs.
+The temple remained an important icon of the Roman urban landscape into the eighteenth century and was significant enough for the renowned draftsman Giovanni Battista Piranesi to record in his seminal work Vedute di Roma.
+Through this WMF conservation initiative, the different phases of the temple's history were preserved.